Shortly before his assassination, Martin Luther King, Jr. initiated his “Poor People’s Campaign.”

 The likes of Dangote, Otedola, Bill gates, Warren Buffet etc. were rich right from time because all they became today were already in their heart, it just took time for their intentions and values to manifest and materialize; all the riches have been in them and the absence of money then doesn’t make them poor.

 “The advice is simple, be rich in your thinking”

-A poor man never plan or prepares ahead, he build his life on a funny faith.
+A poor man never plans or prepares ahead, he builds his life on a funny faith.
 I remember what one of my friends will say: “your moment will come but whether you are prepared for that moment is another story”.